 - Mat Travizano

-The Council meeting opened at approximately 8:00 pm (UTC) on January 31, 2023.
+The Council meeting opened at approximately 8:00 pm (UTC) on April 25, 2023.
 It was noted that proper notice had been provided to the Council in accordance with the Bylaws.
 Six of the Council Members were in attendance and the meeting had a quorum.
-The Council consented to the appointment of third-party notetakers.
+The Council consented to the appointment of certain third-party notetakers and attendees.